First Year Early Decision Checklist

 SAT and/or ACT scores (OR the Test-Optional Portfolio Path)

-Lewis & Clark College will consider your highest section scores from either the SAT or the ACT, across all test dates (known as superscoring) prior to November 2018.
+Lewis & Clark College will consider your highest section scores from either the SAT or the ACT, across all test dates (known as superscoring), received by November 1st, 2019.
 The SAT essay test, ACT writing test, and SAT subject exams are not used in the admissions review process.

 Students may submit self-reported test scores in order to complete their applications for admission.
 A PDF or a screenshot of any online or paper score reports (with the student name and the testing date clearly visible) may be uploaded to your application portal.